bread-studios/Interactive-Physics-Simulation/README.md

 - RIGHT MOUSE BUTTON - Hold and move the mouse to look around

-- LEFT ALT - Hold and move the mouse to tilt the camera
+- LEFT ALT + RIGHT MOUSE BUTTON - Hold and move the mouse to tilt the camera

 -----------------------